kwantec/rest-guard/README.md

 ```
 **Models parenting and owner definitions.**

- First, you must define your models parenting and owner properties:
+ First, you must define the models' owner and parenting:

  ```javascript
 //Configuring model data owners, parenting;